Teacher, writer/editor, lyricist, songwriter

 After various triumphs and travails, he worked as a technical editor for Microsoft Interface magazine before being accepted to the prestigious Musical Theatre Writing graduate program at New York University's Tisch School of the Arts.
 After earning his MFA in Writing for the Musical Theatre there, he joined the BMI-Lehman Engel Musical Theatre Workshop as a lyricist.
 He had several readings of short musical projects, but practical considerations intervened in this artistic life, as they often do.

-He soon found himself on a new path, working as a substitute teacher and teaching artist in the South Bronx, Brooklyn and Manhattan, presenting classes in drama, playwriting, and other subjects.
+He soon found himself on a new path, working as a supply teacher (drama) and as a teaching artist in the South Bronx, Brooklyn and Manhattan presenting classes in poetry, playwriting, and other subjects.
 Meanwhile, he met his soon-to-be wife, whom he subsequently joined in teaching the MYP and IB at an international school in Berlin, then in southern Wales at the highly respected UWC Atlantic College, housed in famed St. Donat's Castle on the Bristol Channel.
 At this school he was also heavily involved in pastoral care and additionally founded two very active environmental clubs.
 The couple subsequently took their teaching back to Germany, where he has continued recording his music and meantime is becoming increasingly involved in social and environmental causes.

 A NOTE ON ENVIRONMENTALISM